Dynamics of strongly interacting unstable two-solitons for generalized Korteweg-de Vries equations: Introduction

 and let $u: [T_0, \infty) \to H^1(\bR)$ be a solution of \eqref{eq:kdv} satisfying

 where $\sigma \in \{{-1}, 1\}$ and $x_1, x_2: [T_0, \infty) \to \bR$ are continuous functions such that

 Then $\sigma = 1$ and

-where $\kappa = \kappa(v^\infty) > 0$. \end{theorem} \begin{remark} We were unable to treat the stable case $\int_\bR Q(x)\wt Q(x)\ud x > 0$.
-The distance between the solitons for the solutions constructed in~\cite{Vinh17} is given by~\eqref{eq:rel-dist} both in the unstable and stable case.
+where $\kappa = \kappa(v^\infty) > 0$. \end{theorem} \begin{remark} We were unable to treat the stable case $\int_\bR Q_{v^\infty}(x)\wt Q_{v^\infty}(x)\ud x > 0$.
+The distance between the solitons for the solutions constructed in~\cite{Vinh17} is given by~\eqref{eq:classif} both in the unstable and stable case.
 However, in the stable case it remains an open problem to prove that this is the only possible separation. \end{remark} \begin{remark} One natural refinement of Theorem~\ref{thm:classif} would be to obtain a complete classification of all the solutions satisfying \eqref{eq:u-conv}.
-We conjecture that they form a 3-dimensional manifold. \end{remark} \begin{remark} The assumption $f \in C^3$ is mainly to ensure local well-posedness.
+The set of solutions obtained in Proposition~\ref{prop:constrained} is a two-dimensional manifold, hence, taking into account that the linearisation around each of the two solitons has one stable direction, we conjecture that all the solutions satisfying \eqref{eq:u-conv} form a four-dimensional manifold.
+For kink-antikink pairs, a uniqueness result of this kind was obtained in \cite{JKL1}. \end{remark} \begin{remark} The assumption $f \in C^3$ is mainly to ensure local well-posedness.
 We expect that $f \in C^{1, \gamma}$ for some $\gamma > 0$ would suffice to justify our computations. \end{remark} \begin{remark} The problem considered here is quite similar to the work of Gustafson and Sigal~\cite{GuSi06} on multi-vortices in the Higgs model.
 Our proof, based mainly on exploiting the Hamiltonian structure of the equation combined with the modulation method (see below), also bears some resemblance to the approach adopted in~\cite{GuSi06}.
-One important difference is that while we consider \emph{pure} multi-solitons and control them for all positive times, in~\cite{GuSi06} non-pure multi-vortices are controlled on a large but finite time interval. \end{remark}
+One important difference is that while we consider \emph{pure} multi-solitons and control them for all positive times, in~\cite{GuSi06} non-pure multi-vortices are controlled on a large but finite time interval. \end{remark} \begin{remark} Constructions of strongly interacting pure two-solitons or two-bubbles for models which are not completely integrable can be found in \cite{MaRa15p, moi-two-bub, moi17, Vinh17, Vinh19}, see also \cite{GLPR18} for a construction of a slightly different type.